India out of women's Asian Cup; match against Chinese Taipei called off after 12 players test COVID positive | Sports-Games

 The knockouts start from January 30, making it nearly impossible for the tournament organisers to manuever the schedule.

 ''...this happened to us despite the best measures put in place, and it is sheer bad luck that it happened to us.
 Let there be no fingers pointed at any.
-We need to understand this is a pandemic situation, and no bubble is fool proof around the world,'' Patel said in his statement which focussed on feelings of the player but offered no clear word on how the side is placed.
+We need to understand this is a pandemic situation, and no bubble is fool proof around the world,'' Patel said in his statement which focussed on feelings of the players but offered no insights on how the situation arose.

 As per Article 4.1 of the 'Special Rules Applicable to AFC Competitions during the COVID-19 pandemic', ''If a Participating Team/Participating Club has less than thirteen (13) Participating Players (including one [1] goalkeeper) available for a match for any reason (whether or not relating to COVID-19), the relevant Participating Team/Participating Club shall not be able to participate in the Match.